 2. Red Oak

 |Best For||Furniture, cabinets, doors|

-Even though Red Oak is relatively durable, it still can be dented relatively easily, though it is resistant to scratching.
-It can also be easily damaged by water, which means this is not the shelf for you if the shelf will be exposed to high amounts of moisture.
+Even though red oak is relatively durable, it still can be dented relatively easily, though it is resistant to scratching.
+It can also be easily damaged by water, which means this is not the shelf for you if it will be exposed to high amounts of moisture.

 |Best For||Cabinets, carvings, veneers|

-The downside of Walnut is that it is a bit expensive.
-Additionally, Walnut can be scratched relatively easily.
-What this means is that Walnut is best for professional shelves that will be given the utmost care and attention.
+The downside of walnut is that it is a bit expensive.
+Additionally, walnut can be scratched relatively easily, meaning walnut is best for professional shelves that will be given the utmost care and attention.

 |Best For||Furniture, cabinets, doors, toys|

 Birch is an incredibly strong wood that is often used in cabinets and furniture.
 It can withstand a good beating while remaining relatively attractive.
 It can even absorb paint well, making it a great choice if you intend to paint the shelf.

 Just like some of the other top wood types on our list, birch is expensive.
 It also can crack and warp if it is left in an excessively dry environment.

 - Easily painted